AleksandrHovhannisyan/PythonGraphCycleDetection/README.md

 ### Testing

-You can replace the existing `graph` dictionary in `cycle_test.py` with your own nodes or simply run the script as is.

 Note: If a node does not have any edges originating from it, be sure to still specify its value as an empty list, `[]`, in the dictionary.
 Consider node 'S' in the image above as an example.